Effective Date: May 24, 2018

 We may disclose your information, including personal information, as described to you at the time of collection or disclosure or as follows:

-Cookies.
 Cookies are alphanumeric identifiers that we transfer to your computer’s hard drive through your web browser for record-keeping purposes.
-Some cookies allow us to make it easier for you to navigate our Services, while others are used to enable a faster log-in process or to allow us to track your activities while using our Services.
+Some cookies allow us to make it easier for you to navigate our Site, while others are used to enable a faster log-in process or to allow us to track your activities while using our Site or our Services.
 There are two types of cookies: session and persistent cookies.
 Session cookies exist only during an online session.
 They disappear from your computer when you close your browser or turn off your computer.
-We use session cookies to allow our systems to uniquely identify you during a session or while you are logged into the Services.
+We use session cookies to allow our systems to uniquely identify you during a session or while you are browsing the Site.
 This allows us to process your online transactions and requests and verify your identity, after you have logged in, as you move through our Services.
 Persistent cookies remain on your computer after you have closed your browser or turned off your computer.
-We use persistent cookies to track aggregate and statistical information about user activity, and to display advertising both on our Services and on third-party services.
+We use persistent cookies to track aggregate and statistical information about user activity, and to display advertising on our Site.

 Clear GIFs, pixel tags and other technologies.
 Clear GIFs are tiny graphics with a unique identifier, similar in function to cookies.
 In contrast to cookies, which are stored on your computer’s hard drive, clear GIFs are embedded invisibly on web pages.
 We may use clear GIFs (also referred to as web beacons, web bugs or pixel tags), in connection with our Services to, among other things, track the activities users of our Services, help us manage content, and compile statistics about usage of our Services.
 We and our third-party service providers also use clear GIFs in HTML emails to our customers, to help us track email response rates, identify when our emails are viewed, and track whether our emails are forwarded.